-Templates in Latex and Microsoft Word formats are provided on the SSC Proposal Kit web page (http://ssc.spitzer.caltech.edu/warmmission/propkit/) to use in preparing your PDF attachment.
+Templates in Latex and Microsoft Word formats will be provided on the SSC Proposal Kit web page (http://ssc.spitzer.caltech.edu/warmmission/propkit/) in late August to use in preparing your PDF attachment.

-The Cycle-10 templates must be used to prepare your Cycle-10 proposal.
-The PAGE LIMITS have changed.
+The Cycle-11 templates must be used to prepare your Cycle-11 proposal.